“Be not forgetful to entertain strangers: for thereby

 People do not become refugees by choice.
 Refugees are children, women, and men forced to flee their homes on account of persecution, war, and violence.
 When refugees cannot return home nor integrate into the first country that provides them safety, they may be eligible for resettlement to a third country.
 Less than ½ of 1% of the world’s refugees will ever be resettled.
 Learn more …

 EPISCOPAL PUBLIC POLICY NETWORK (EPPN)

 As Christians we are called by our Lord to not only be the body of Christ I Corinthians 12:12-27 (the hands and feet of Jesus to our generation) but as the strong, to also bear the burdens of the weak.
-Romans 15:1 In other words, I believe it is our Christian duty to help those who cannot help themselves.
+Romans 15:1 In other words, I believe it is our Christian duty to help those who for many diverse and complex reasons cannot help themselves.

 “For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.
 Then shall the righteous answer him, saying, Lord, when saw we thee an hungred, and fed thee? or thirsty, and gave thee drink?
 When saw we thee a stranger, and took thee in? or naked, and clothed thee?
 Or when saw we thee sick, or in prison, and came unto thee?
 And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.” – Matthew 25:35-40